 The extrinsic p-Type Semiconductor is formed when a trivalent impurity is added to a pure semiconductor in a small amount, and as a result, a large number of holes are created in it.
 A large number of holes are provided in the semiconductor material by the addition of trivalent impurities like Gallium and Indium.

 A trivalent impurity like gallium, having three valence electrons is added to germanium crystal in a small amount.
-Each atom of the impurity fits in the germanium crystal in such a way that its three valence electrons form covalent bonds with the three surrounding germanium atoms as shown in the figure below.
+Each atom of the impurity fits in the germanium crystal in such a way that its three valence electrons form covalent bonds with the three surrounding germanium atoms as shown in the figure below:

 Hence, the fourth covalent bond is incomplete, having one electron short.
 This missing electron is known as a Hole.
 Thus, each gallium atom provides one hole in the germanium crystal.

 Energy Band Diagram of p-Type Semiconductor

-The energy band diagram of a p-Type Semiconductor is shown below.
+The energy band diagram of a p-type Semiconductor is shown below:

 A large number of holes or vacant space in the covalent bond is created in the crystal with the addition of the trivalent impurity.
 A small or minute quantity of free electrons is also available in the conduction band.

-Conduction Through p Type Semiconductor
+Conduction Through p-Type Semiconductor

-The conductivity of n type semiconductor is nearly double to that of p type semiconductor.
-The electrons available in the conduction band of the n type semiconductor are much more movable than holes available in the valence band in a p type semiconductor.
-The mobility of holes is poor as they are more bound to the nucleus.
+The conductivity of an n-type semiconductor is nearly double to that of p-type semiconductor.
+The electrons available in the conduction band of the n-type semiconductor are much more movable than holes available in the valence band in a p-type semiconductor.

-Even at the room temperature the electron hole pairs are formed.
-These free electrons which are available in minute quantity also carry a little amount of current in the p type semiconductors.
+Even at the room temperature, the electron-hole pairs are formed.
+These free electrons which are available in minute quantity also carry a little amount of current in the p-type semiconductors.

-Also See: n Type Semiconductor
+Also See: n-Type Semiconductor